The 7 Biggest Nutrition Myths

 2. You should get 50-60% of your calories from carbohydrates

 A general belief is that people’s diet should consist of 50-60% carbohydrates.
 Most of those calories would come from grains and sugars.
-While this type of diet may work well for the naturally lean and skinny people as well as endurance athletes like marathoners, cyclists and swimmers, it is very likely that it would not work for regular Joe and obese people.
+While this type of diet may work well for the naturally lean and skinny people as well as endurance athletes like marathoners, cyclists and swimmers, it is very likely that it would not work for regular Joes and obese people.

 In fact for obese people or people with diabetes, this amount of carbs on a daily level is downright dangerous.